 Detentions may be issued by teachers, administrators, or other staff members.
-Detentions will be held during lunch or after school.
+Detentions will be held during lunch or other designated times.
 Students are expected to serve detentions within 24 hours of being assigned.
-Students must report to a detention location within five minutes of being released from class and after school detentions within 10 minutes of the end of the school day.
+Students must report to a detention location at the assigned time.